|

 Do not vacuum or sweep.

-- Use stiff paper or cardboard to pick up large pieces.
+- Use stiff paper or cardboard to

-- Use duct tape to pick up small pieces and powder.
+- Use duct tape to pick up small

-- Wipe the area clean with a damp paper towel or wet wipe.
+- Wipe the area clean with a damp

-- Place all materials in a sealed container.
+- Place all materials in a sealed,

 - Wash your hands.